Kobe16/cse15l-lab-reports/LabReport3.md

 ___

 2. `-c` option - this option does not print out the lines that contain the specified string.
 Instead, it prints out the *number* of lines that contain the string.
 This may be useful in identifying the main idea of a file (i.e., if a certain word comes up a lot in file, then it must be important to the main idea of the file).
+(Source: [Geeks For Geeks] (https://www.geeksforgeeks.org/grep-command-in-unixlinux/))

 Input 1:
 `grep -c "obesity" technical/biomed/1468-6708-3-1.txt`